Hyperobjekt/dignity-and-debt/content/projects/student-debt-and-colored-lines-1.md

 type: projects
 description: >-
-  A collaboration between the Dignity + Debt Network and the VizE Lab intended to promote data visualization as a medium for depicting the racial disparities and the meanings and values that organize student borrowing and repayment.
+  A collaboration between the Dignity + Debt Network and the VizE Lab intended to promote data visualization as a medium for depicting racial disparities in student borrowing and repayment and the structures, meanings, and values that organize them.
 In creating our gallery here, we take inspiration from the series of evocative charts and maps created by sociologist W.E.B Du Bois which depict wealth disparities between blacks and whites around the turn of the 20th Century in the US.
 Just as Du Bois used visualizations to depict the complexity of these disparities, we seek to chart the color lines and social complexity of the urgent contemporary issue of student debt.
 In turn, this growing collection of charts will reveal the individual practices, values and institutional change needed to expand equitably the benefits of higher education.
 weight: 1
 date: 2019-09-24T16:23:03.458Z
 link_out: true